What you can claim

 If you’ve been injured as a result of a road accident and the accident wasn’t solely your fault, you can claim for the following:

-- loss of income due to your injury, currently up to a limit of R276,928 (this value is adjusted quarterly for inflation)
+You can claim for loss of income due to your injury, currently up to a limit of R297,877.
+This value is adjusted periodically for inflation.

-- general damages for pain and suffering, if you sustained a serious injury (as determined by legally defined criteria).
+You can claim general damages for pain and suffering from the RAF if you sustained a serious injury (as determined by legally defined criteria).

 This cover applies for all road users, including motor vehicle drivers and passengers, motorcycle drivers and passengers, cyclists and pedestrians.

-Also, if a close family member or a family breadwinner is killed in a road accident, you can claim for the following:
+Also, if a close family member or a family breadwinner is killed in a road accident, you can claim for:

 What you can’t claim